 - other regulatory announcements;

-One-to-one meetings are held with large existing or potential new shareholders.
-The Company engages its broker and investor relations advisers to assist in shareholder interaction and feedback and the Board receives regular updates on the views of shareholders from these advisers.
+The Company engages its broker (Singer Capital Markets) and investor relations advisers to assist in shareholder interaction and feedback.
+The Board receives regular updates on the views of shareholders from these advisers.